awsdocs/aws-kms-developer-guide/doc_source/concepts.md

 ### Encrypt data with a data key<a name="data-keys-encrypt"></a>

 AWS KMS cannot use a data key to encrypt data\.
-But you can use the data key outside of KMS, such as by using OpenSSL or a cryptographic library like the [AWS Encryption SDK](https://docs.aws.amazon.com/encryption-sdk/latest/developer-guide/)\.
+But you can use the data key outside of AWS KMS, such as by using OpenSSL or a cryptographic library like the [AWS Encryption SDK](https://docs.aws.amazon.com/encryption-sdk/latest/developer-guide/)\.

 After using the plaintext data key to encrypt data, remove it from memory as soon as possible\.
 You can safely store the encrypted data key with the encrypted data so it is available to decrypt the data\.